Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 I found to my surprise that using cardboard from a toilet paper roll, about the size of a large paperclip, makes an excellent hair and debris picker-upper from off the keyboard.

 Take an old toothbrush and wet the bristles with vinegar, then press the bristles against a towel so the bristles are almost dry.
 Use the toothbrush between the keys gently, just like you would if brushing your teeth.
+A small paintbrush treated with vinegar the same way helps to get all the bits and bobs that come out.
+Wiping the keyboard with a cloth will just push all that garbage back.
+Be prepared to rinse off the toothbrush and go over the keyboard several times if you have not cleaned it before.

 Dip an old toothbrush in nail polish remover and scrub debris from your keyboard.
 Make sure to shake out the excess nail polish remover before scrubbing the keyboard.